November 12, 2021

 Uber pregnant

-Caterina Sforza, here portrayed by Botticelli as someone that, despite being uber-pregnant, gets shit done.
+Caterina Sforza, here portrayed by Michelangelo in the Sistine Chapel as someone that, despite being uber-pregnant, gets stuff done.

 On the ramparts

-The Orsi shouted against the thick walls, demanding for Caterina to get back and surrender the castle.
-Tommaso leaned out of a window and said: "Yeah... we are not gonna do any of that."
+Visibly frustrated, the Orsi shouted against the thick walls, demanding for Caterina to come back, resume captivity, and surrender the castle.
+Tommaso leaned out of a window and replied:

 From the north, the Sforza army was drawing closer to Forlì.
 From the south, the Papal army was also approaching in defense of the Orsi 🐻.

-Lorenzo decided not to reply.
+Lorenzo didn't bother to reply.
 He already got what he wanted.

-Mad as an antelope, Ludovico went to the cells and grabbed Ottaviano and Livio, 9 and 4 respectively.
-He dragged them to the edge of the moat and promised Caterina that, had she not opened the gate pronto, he would slit her childrens' throats.
+Mad as an antelope, Ludovico went to the cells and grabbed Ottaviano and Livio, 9 and 4 years old respectively.
+He dragged them to the edge of the moat and promised Caterina that, had she not opened the gate pronto, he would slit their little throats.

 The Orsi couldn't bear to kill the children.
-The stalemate lasted for months and was finally decided by the two armies' unwillingness to fight for a tiny inconsequential place like Forlì.
+The stalemate lasted months and was ultimately decided by the two armies' unwillingness to fight for an inconsequential place like Forlì.
 As a result, the Orsi were forced to escape with no honeypot.

 La cate